-Video Display Terminal (VDT) Checklist Can the work station be adjusted to ensure proper posture by adjusting knee and hip angles to achieve comfort and variability, ☐ Yes □ No supporting heels and toes on the floor or on a footrest, ☐ Yes ☐ No placing arms comfortably at the side and hands parallel to the floor, and ☐ Yes □ No supporting wrist (nearly straight) on a padded surface? ☐ Yes □ No Does the work area provide enough clearance for the feet, knees, and legs relative to the edge of the work surface, ☐ Yes □ No provide sufficient space for the thighs between the work surface and the seat, ☐ Yes □ No include arm rests for intensive or long duration keying jobs, and ☐ Yes □ No include headsets for use when frequent telephone work is combined with hand tasks such as typing, using a calculator, or writing? ☐ Yes □ No Does the chair adjust easily from the seated position, ☐ Yes □ No have a padded seat pan, ☐ Yes □ No have a padded sear pan, have a seat that is approximately 18 inches wide (45.72 centimeters), ☐ Yes □ No have a back rest that provides lumbar support that can be used while working, ☐ Yes □ No have a stable base with casters that are suited to the type of flooring, ☐ Yes □ No have different seat pan lengths (15 to 17 inches or 38.10 and 43.18 centimeters, with a waterfall design available, and □ No allow the seat pan to adjust for both height (minimum of 4 1/2 inches or 10.16-1.27 centimeters) and angle (plus or minus 5 degrees)? □ Yes □ No is the keyboard height from the floor and the slope of the keyboard surface adjustable, ☐ Yes □No prevented from slipping when in use, and ☐ Yes □No detachable? ☐ Yes □No Are other inputs/devices (mouse, pointer, calculator) at keyboard height? ☐ Yes □ No is the display screen · clean and free from flickering, and ☐ Yes □ No able to swivel horizontally and tilt or elevate vertically? ☐ Yes □ No Is the monitor situated so that the work can be performed with the head in a neutral posture for most of the work shift, ☐ Yes □ No it is between 18 and 30 inches (45.72 and 76.20 centimeters, respectively) away from the operator, ☐ Yes □ No the top line of text is at or slightly below eye height, and ☐ Yes ☐ No there is sufficient lighting without glare on the screen from lights, windows, or surfaces? ☐ Yes □ No Does the monitor have brightness and contrast controls? ☐ Yes □ No ls the job organized so that workers can change postures frequently, ☐ Yes □ No workers can perform different job tasks to reduce intensive keying, ☐ Yes □ No workers can leave their workstations for at least 10 minutes after each hour of intensive keying and for at least 15 minutes after every 2 hours of intermittent leaving act. ☐ Yes □No keying, and □ res □ NC the workers have received training in ergonomics and know how to make
+Video Display Terminal (VDT) Checklist Can the work station be adjusted to ensure proper posture by adjusting knee and hip angles to achieve comfort and variability, □ Yes □ No supporting heels and toes on the floor or on a footrest, □ Yes □ No placing arms comfortably at the side and hands parallel to the floor, and □ Yes supporting wrist (nearly straight) on a padded surface? □ Yes • supporting wrist (nearly straight) on a padded surface?
+Does the work area provide enough clearance for the feet, knees, and legs relative to the edge of the work surface, 🗌 Yes □ No + provide sufficient space for the thighs between the work surface and the seat, Yes □ No include arm rests for intensive or long duration keying jobs, and 🗌 Yes No No include headsets for use when frequent telephone work is combined with hand tasks such as typing, using a calculator, or writing? 🗌 Yes 🗆 No Does the chair adjust easily from the seated position, □ Yes □ No Ves have a padded seat pan, 10500 have a seat that is approximately 18 inches wide (45.72 centimeters), □ Yes No have a back rest that provides lumbar support that can be used while working, □ Yes □ No have a stable base with casters that are suited to the type of flooring, □ Yes □ No have different seat pan lengths (15 to 17 inches or 38.10 and 43.18 centimeters) with a waterfall design available, and 🗆 Yes □ No allow the seat pan to adjust for both height (minimum of 4 1/2 inches or 10.16-1.27 centimeters) and angle (plus or minus 5 degrees)? 🗆 Yes 🗆 No Is the keyboard height from the floor and the slope of the keyboard surface adjustable, □ Yes □ No prevented from slipping when in use, and □ Yes □ No • detachable? ☐ Yes □ No Are other inputs/devices (mouse, pointer, calculator) at keyboard height? 🗆 Yes □ No Is the display screen D V clean and free from flickering, and □ Yes □ No able to swivel horizontally and tilt or elevate vertically?
+Yes □ No Is the monitor situated so that the work can be performed with the head in a neutral posture for most of the work shift, Yes □ No • it is between 18 and 30 inches (45.72 and 76.20 centimeters, respectively) away from the operator, • the top line of text is at or slightly below eye height, and Yes Yes No No the top line of text is at of slightly below eye height, and there is sufficient lighting without glare on the screen from lights, windows, or surfaces? 🗆 Yes 🗌 No Does the monitor have brightness and contrast controls? 🗌 Yes 🗌 No Is the job organized so that workers can change postures frequently, □ Yes □ No workers can perform different job tasks to reduce intensive keying, □ Yes □ No workers can leave their workstations for at least 10 minutes after each hour of intensive keying and for at least 15 minutes after every 2 hours of intermittent keying, and 🗆 Yes □ No the workers have received training in ergonomics and know how to make adjustments to their work stations, chairs, and other accessories? □ Yes D No asystements to their more stations, ending, and other accessories: - 105 - 10

-Figure 13.3.3: VDT Checklist to Reduce Workplace Injuries
+Figure 9.3.3: VDT Checklist to Reduce Workplace Injuries